 For instance, Etsy doesn’t have localized marketplaces for different countries.
 Instead, it’s available in 8 different languages.
 Product listings on this marketplace are translated automatically to let shoppers search the site in their preferred language.
 If you think that provided translations aren’t good enough, you can manually add them yourself and the automatic translation will be overridden.

-Once you decide to translate your product listings into other languages, resist the temptation to use Google Translate.
+Once you decide to translate your product listings into other languages, resist the temptation to use machine translation tools like Google Translate.
 Instead, get in touch with someone you know who can translate product listings for you, or simply hire a translator on Fiverr or Upwork.

 Adjusting product prices

 There are 50 countries in Europe, and 19 of them have the euro as their official currency.
-So, it comes as no surprise that the majority of shoppers from Europe will prefer to pay for their purchases in euros.
+So, it comes as no surprise that the majority of shoppers from Europe will prefer to make their purchases in euros.

 If you’re trying to reach the European audience through marketplaces, you’ll be able to list products in several different currencies hassle-free.
 Some of these marketplaces will convert product prices automatically, others might ask you to calculate your product and shipping fees to euros yourself.
 Whatever the case is, to get the most accurate price conversions, use XE currency converter.

 If you use Shopify, consider installing Bold Multi-Currency app.
 It uses geo-location of the customer to automatically show the correct currency.
-And if you’re Woocommerce user, give Multi Currency plugin a go.
+If you’re a WooCommerce user, give Multi Currency plugin a go.

 Updating product measurements